CM-beynon/COMP3040-API/Group06_v1_A3_Part01.md

 2. You can get a list of courses based on what year level they are (e.g. 2000 level courses):
 {"results":["COMP2140","COMP2160","COMP2150",etc...],"status":"success"}

-3. You can get a list of courses taught by the specified professor (e.g "John Anderson") {"results":["COMP3190"],"status":"success"}
+3. You can get a list of courses taught by the specified professor (e.g "John Anderson"):
+{"results":["COMP3190"],"status":"success"}

-4. You can get a list of terms the course number you entered is offered (e.g. "COMP2140") {"results":["Fall 2021","Winter 2022"],"status":"success"}
+4. You can get a list of terms the course number you entered is offered (e.g. "COMP2140"):
+{"results":["Fall 2021","Winter 2022"],"status":"success"}

 ## Samples Requests